Publication Ethics

 DORA Endorsement

 Perspectivas Metodológicas endorses the principles of the San Francisco Declaration on Research Assessment (DORA).
-As an open access scientific journal, we are committed to promoting responsible research assessment practices, focusing on the intrinsic quality of research outputs rather than journal-based impact metrics.
+As an open-access scientific journal, Perspectivas Metodológicas is committed to promoting responsible research assessment practices focused on the intrinsic quality of research rather than on journal-based impact metrics.
 This commitment reinforces our mission to disseminate rigorous, inclusive, and critical knowledge in the field of epistemology and research methodology in the social sciences and humanities.